nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 are not available in the SODFT.
 These are `max_ovl` and `sic`.

-Besides using the standard ECP and basis sets, see [Effective Core Potentials](ECP) for details, one also has to specify a spin-orbit (SO) potential.
+Besides using the standard ECP and basis sets, see [Effective Core Potentials](ECP.md) for details, one also has to specify a spin-orbit (SO) potential.
 The input specification for the SO potential can be found in [Effective Core Potentials](ECP.md#spin-orbit-ecps).
 At this time we have not included any spin-orbit potentials in the basis set library.
 However, one can get these from the Stuttgart/Köln web pages
 [http://www.tc.uni-koeln.de/PP/clickpse.en.html](http://www.tc.uni-koeln.de/PP/clickpse.en.html).
-See [Effective Core Potentials](ECP) for details how to define the SO ECPs

 Note: One should use a combination of ECP and SO potentials that were designed for the same size core, i.e., don't use a small core ECP